PostgREST/postgrest-docs/releases/upcoming.rst

 v9.0.0
 =======

 This mayor version is released following the PostgreSQL 14 launch and is accompanied with new features, improvements to functionality and bug fixes.
-Downlaod the new version here.
+Download the new version here.

 Important Highlights
 --------------------